 - Define a clear set of goals

 Before you even begin to look for an outsourcing provider to take on your web development, it’s important to define a clear set of goals for your project.
 Create a general description of your web project, write down your business and technical objectives, and decide on a budget.
 It is also a good idea to compile a list of questions to ask prospective outsourcing team.

 - Consider provider experience and credibility

 When it comes to choosing a provider, look for information regarding experience and portfolios, tech specialisation and capabilities, and any reviews provided by clients.
 Ask about their internal software development processes (methodologies used, quality assurance, bug fixing processes) and request code and design samples.

 Good communication between your business and your outsourcing team is one of the keys to the success of your project, so make sure you are comfortable with your provider’s mode of communication, expected frequency of communication, response times and how easy they are to contact (especially considering time zone differences).
 Having access to a local representative can make it easier to communicate with your outsourcing team and discuss any issues as they arise.
 The best outsourcing providers can allocate a project manager to oversee the work being done on your project, provide regular updates and act as a key point of contact.

-Finally, look for an outsourcing partner who is willing to adapt to your company ethics and culture.
+Look for an outsourcing partner who is willing to adapt to your company ethics and culture.
 If your offshore developers can easily integrate into your company and feel connected to the in-house team, your web projects should come off seamlessly.

 If you’d like to learn more about how to choose an outsourcing partner for your web development and other tech functions, download our free eBook, 36 Questions to Ask Your Tech Services Outsourcing Provider.